manticoresoftware/manticoresearch/manual/english/Starting_the_server.md

 Manticore Search server can be started using different methods, depending on the installation type.

-The [`manticore` command-line tool](Starting_the_server/Manticore.md) is the primary interface for starting, stopping, checking, and querying either a current-directory local instance or the normally configured instance.
-Use the platform-specific instructions when installing Manticore Search as a system service, and use [`searchd` directly](Starting_the_server/Manually.md) for advanced daemon options.
+The bundled [`manticore` command-line tool](Starting_the_server/Manticore.md) supports local development, basic SQL, scripts, and lifecycle operations for a current-directory local instance or the normally configured global instance.
+Use the platform-specific instructions when installing Manticore Search as a system service, and use [`searchd` directly](Starting_the_server/Manually.md) with `--config` for other configured instances or advanced daemon options.

 <!-- proofread -->